Ik0ri4n/ik0page/src/content/blog/2023/04_hxp-ctf-22-tex-based-adventure.md

 Working in a team is always quicker than working alone.
 As we didn't find any functional tooling for LaTeX3 code we settled vim with [vimtex](https://github.com/lervag/vimtex) for code highlighting and implemented a simple renaming script ([see solution.zip](/blog/2023/04_hxp-ctf-22-tex-based-adventure/solution.zip)) that pulls renames from our HedgeDoc instance.
-That allowed us to look at the program in parallel and apply renames consistently.
+That allowed us to go through the program in parallel and apply renames consistently.
+(The file `challenge.tex` contains all our renames and I will reference both names for clarity.)
 It does however lack a way to track renames so we had to copy the original file and reapply all changes if we wanted to adjust a name.
-We then started to look at by either tracking their usage or just looking at the most used once.
+We then started to look at it by either tracking their usage or just looking at the most used ones.
 I will explain my process though since my teammates quickly gave up on the challenge which, in hindsight, sadly did make sense.

 When I started working on the challenge we had already finished the deobfuscation step and a bit of analysis that revealed the challenge game included a bunch of anti-tampering checks (complex ones, I was told).
-Thus, I started helping with static analysis, more specifically by working on understanding what happens at game start.
+Thus, I started helping with static analysis, more specifically by working on understanding what happens at the game start.
 The last block of the main challenge code defines a new `world`-Environment that takes two parameters, the layout args and the content of the block, and calls the main method with these parameters.
 The main method of the game then parses this data, initializes its layout args with the given ones, loads the adventure file, prints the loading time and starts the main loop of the event.